Hole punch: Multiple-hole punches

 There are other binding techniques which use hole punching.
 Coil binding uses a spring-like coil, threaded into the punched holes.
 Comb binding uses a plastic strip with "fingers" that clip into the punched holes.
 Both use their own types of specialized hole punches.
 Comb binding typically punches 19 or 23 rectangular holes (for letter and A4 paper sizes, respectively).

+Hole punch for discbound notebooks

+A hole punch does not necessarily make round or square holes in a sheet of paper; instead, it may create certain shapes along the edge of the sheet.
+This is seen in discbound notebook systems, where loose leaves are bound together using plastic discs.
+For more information on loose leaf systems, see Loose leaf.